lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 .. image::  slideshow-desktop.png

-The :guilabel:`Advanced` tab has settings for automatic desktop icons or included or to show openbox menus on click the desktop.
+The :guilabel:`Advanced` tab has settings for default desktop icons or included.
 To show or hide any of the default desktop icons check/uncheck the checkboxes for: :guilabel:`Home`, :guilabel:`Trash`, :guilabel:`Computer`, or :guilabel:`Network`.

 .. image::   desktop-advanced.png